How Long Do Side Effects of MRI Contrast Last? Symptoms Explained

 How does ContrastConnect improve safety during contrast administration?

-ContrastConnect provides immediate access to board-certified radiologists who supervise every contrast administration in real-time through our HIPAA-compliant platform.
-Our physicians supervise 55,000+ exams monthly and manage 5–10 reactions daily, far more experience than typical onsite providers.
+ContrastConnect provides immediate access to qualified radiologists who supervise every contrast administration in real-time through our HIPAA-compliant platform.
+ContrastConnect's physicians supervise 75,000+ contrast exam hours monthly and treat 130+ reactions monthly, far more experience than typical onsite providers.

 This expertise is critical during the first 30–60 minutes when most reactions occur.
-We ensure CMS, ACR, and ASRT compliance with audit-ready documentation while enabling facilities to extend hours and reduce cancelled scans.
+We ensure CMS and ACR compliance with audit-ready documentation while enabling facilities to extend hours and reduce canceled scans.

 Trusted Nationwide